picoCTF 'Advanced Potion Making' Write Up

 [238, 238, 238, ..., 238, 238, 238]], dtype=uint8)

-Clearly something was up with all of these pixel values of [29, 18, 238].
-I created a mask to filter out these pixels and set them to black.
-I then exported the image and boom!
+Clearly something is up with these specific pixels with values of [29, 18, 238].
+They are likely obfuscating our flag.
+We can create a mask to filter out these pixels and set them to black.
+Let’s export the image!

 mask = (img2[:,:,0] == 29) & (img2[:,:,1] == 18) & (img2[:,:,2] == 238)